biggaysanta/phantasmagorical-ridicule/content/page/zero-point-myofascial-release-what-you-need-to-know.md

 Myofascial tissue has two contractile states: contraction and eccentric contraction, and for the most part, it resides in one of those two states.
 But there is a third state: ***The Zero Point***

 The zero point, technically the **liminal point** is, as its name suggests, the point between contraction and eccentric contraction.
-This state is the very short-lived time when the muscle is either about to contract to perform an action, or eccentrically contract to resist, or stabilize, and action.
+This state is the very short-lived time when the muscle is either about to contract to perform an action, or eccentrically contract to resist, or stabilize, an action.

 #### Agonist and Antagonist

-*Now I'm not talking about 8 year old you and your 7 year old sibling*, (Sorry, Vel) I mean muscles work in agonist-antagonist groupings - think about the biceps brachii and the triceps brachii: one of them flexes the elbow and shoulder, the other extends the elbow or shoulder.
+*Now I'm not talking about 8 year old you and your 7 year old sibling*, (Sorry, Vel) I mean muscles work in agonist-antagonist groupings - think about the biceps brachii and the triceps brachii: one of them flexes the elbow and shoulder, the other extends the elbow and shoulder.
 When one is **agonizing** (that is, contracting), the other is **antagonizing**, eccentrically contracting, and vice versa.
 They work this way to keep a movement stable - imagine if you didn't have triceps -- picking up a bucket would fling the bucket into the air, instead of a controlled lift.
 The antagonism of the triceps against the biceps makes movement smooth and controlled.
 That's pretty important!

 #### Why is the Zero Point Important?